 Here at Swanbuild, with the opening of our Bendigo plant, we’ve effectively been able to double our production capacity – this means that although your start date may be later than you might have hoped, we’re often able to schedule in your build much sooner than with other builders.

 Our factory production process enables us to plan, forecast, order and store materials for your homes much further ahead than many traditional builders, who must order stock to site ahead of time and would likely see materials go missing.

-To help reduce time frames, an element of flexibility can be helpful - for instance if one of your selections is out of stock or has a lengthy lead time, we can recommend an available alternative that will still suit your vision, in order to avoid delays in waiting for products to arrive.
+To help reduce time frames, an element of flexibility can be helpful - for instance if one of your selections has a lengthy lead time before it becomes available, we can recommend an available alternative that will still suit your vision, in order to avoid delays in waiting for products to arrive.
 While we certainly want you to get the finish you want, this flexibility means we can fit products and materials that are in stock or available quickly, which will reduce the time needed to complete your home.

 Although sometimes your first choice on finishes might be unavailable, those that are flexible have seen reduced delays on build times.
 Of course, we work closely with all our clients and will always let you know if choices and finishes might pose issues with timings, and we will work through this with you.
 Being a relatively small family-owned company, relationships are paramount to us and you’ll have us to keep you informed and guide you every step of the way.

 Whilst your dream home may now cost a little more to build, for many of our clients’ priorities have also changed in the past 18 months.
 With so many of us confined in lockdowns, the focus on work/life balance and getting a lifestyle to suit in the changing face of the world has demonstrated that we should seek out our dreams and that a moving to your dream location and getting the home you’ve always wanted is a great investment.